WDI-SEA/project-2-pitches/README.md

-# Project 2 Pitch Guidelines
+# Siren (name subject to change)
-Project Description and Pitch Guidelines for SEIR SEA P2
+Source for makeup reviews and ratings

 ---
 ## Project 2 Goals